Turkey slams Cyprus for gas search, blocks rig with warships

 - 5 arrested as Trump supporters, counterprotesters rally in Seattle

+Cyprus President Nicos Anastasiades said Sunday that Cypriot authorities are taking actions that will neither lead to an escalation of tensions nor overlook the fact that Turkey was violating international law.

+The Cyprus government says a gas search is its sovereign right and that any potential hydrocarbon wealth generated will be equitably shared among all Cypriots after the island is reunified.

-Italy’s ENI, France’s TOTAL and ExxonMobil of the U.S. are licensed to search for hydrocarbons off Cyprus’ southern coast.
+Italy’s ENI, France’s TOTAL and ExxonMobil of the U.S. are among the companies licensed to search for hydrocarbons off Cyprus’ southern coast.

+Last week, Cyprus announced that ENI and partner TOTAL had discovered a potentially sizeable gas field off its southwestern coast that’s close to Egypt’s Zohr deposit, which is the largest ever discovered in the Mediterranean.

+In earlier drilling, Texas-based Noble Energy discovered a field off Cyprus estimated to hold more than 4 trillion cubic feet of gas.